What is Bounce Rate?

 There are numerous heatmap tools available on the internet, such as CrazyEgg, Hotjar, etc. Heatmaps help lower bounce rates and make the needed modifications to your website.

-The bounce rate is a good analytical metric to factor in while trying to boost your site traffic, interactions, and the conversion rates.
-By keeping bounce rates at a minimum, you can help your brand gain greater recognition and improve search engine result pages (SERP) ratings by coming off as a reliable and note-worthy website.
+The bounce rate is a good analytical metric to factor in while trying to boost your site traffic, interactions, and conversion rates.
+By keeping bounce rates at a minimum, you can help your brand gain greater recognition and improve search engine result page (SERP) ratings by coming off as a reliable and noteworthy website.
 We hope our article helped you understand what to avoid and what to work on to reduce your bounce rates.

 Difference between Bounce Rate in Google Analytics: UA & GA4